The 5 Most important Camera Settings For Portrait Photography

 There are many photographers out there, who don’t know why shooting in RAW is better than JPEG.

-some of them like to use RAW but because of camera memory issues ( RAW files are larger in size of memory than JPEG ), they start to capturing images using JPEG.
+Some of them like to use RAW but because of camera memory issues ( RAW files are larger in size of memory than JPEG ), they start to capture images using JPEG.

 Black And White Photography